ERISA Preemption: What You Need to Know

 Your remedies under ERISA are more restricted than they would be if you are able to file a complaint in the courts of your state.
 ERISA allows you to:

 - File a civil action to enforce or clarify your rights under your health/pension plan (i.e. in an attempt to recover your benefits).

 - File an action for injunctive or other equitable relief (i.e. an emergency action when your rights are being violated and a regular civil action won't solve your problem).

 - Complain that you have been fired or disciplined because you filed an action under ERISA (i.e. your employer retaliated against you).

 Which Remedies Does ERISA Preempt?

-If your benefits have been denied and you believe the decision was made in error, do not delay before seeking legal assistance - whether "ERISA" appeared in any of your claim materials or letters or not.
-The intersection between ERISA and state bad faith laws is highly complex, and you don’t want to allow your opportunity to file a lawsuit pass because the applicable statute of limitations has expired.
-Contact an attorney who specializes in ERISA or bad faith insurance claims immediately, to find out how much time you have.
+If your benefits have been denied and you believe the decision was made in error, do not delay before seeking legal assistance.
+Whether "ERISA" appeared in any of your claim materials or letters or not, you may have a claim.
+The intersection between ERISA and state bad faith laws is highly complex, and you don't want to allow your opportunity to file a lawsuit pass because the applicable statute of limitations has expired.
+Contact an attorney with experience in ERISA or bad faith insurance claims immediately, to find out how much time you have.